-To link to this resource use: https://libraries.indiana.edu/resources/llisr
+To link to this database use: https://libraries.indiana.edu/databases/llisr

 Nearly 80 years of references to articles in library and information science journals, books, book chapters and library school theses.
 Includes some full text.

 Library Literature & Information Science Retrospective covers a wide range of subjects: Automation, Care & Restoration of Books, Cataloging, Censorship, Circulation Procedures, Classification, Copyright, Education for Librarianship, Government Aid, Indexing, Information Brokers, Library Associations & Conferences, Library Equipment & Supplies, Personnel Administration, Public Relations, Publishing, Rare Books, and Reference Services.

 Use Library Literature & Information Science Retrospective to:

 -Research historical information for library school curricula, theses.

 -Find information on seminal figures in the evolution of modern librarianship.

 -Locate original articles and books by the founders of library science: Melvil Dewey, Jesse Shera, L. Quincy Mumford, S. R Ranganathan, N. K. Krupskaya, and many others.